-So you can use portraits to reflect experiences that associate with empty rooms, clocks, transformations, privacy, isolation, etc. Even though these photographs may hold a negative connotation, but in the conceptual genre, they are a source to display powerful emotions with skills.
+So you can use portraits to reflect experiences associated with empty rooms, clocks, transformations, privacy, isolation, etc. Even though these photographs may hold a negative connotation, but in the conceptual genre, they are a source to display powerful emotions with skills.

 They bring an understanding of human nature to another level.
-As both topics are abstracting, they can encourage thought-provoking images.
+Moreover, as both topics are abstracting, they can encourage thought-provoking images.
 So experiment with such immortal concepts as well to add a unique touch.